lâche-moi le main

 I was always hungry for love.
 Just once, I wanted to know what it was like to get my fill of it — to be fed so much love I couldn’t take any more.
 Just once.”
+Haruki Murakami

 I dropped biology in sixth form.
 It started getting too chemistry heavy.
 I never quite grasped how components match with each other or what atoms do.
-In real life, chemistry is a fool’s game.
+In real life, chemistry is such a fool’s game.
 The concept of being “head over heels” for someonethe concept of a connection.
 The realist inside always knows the outcome: failure.
-The romanticist keeps hoping; keeps building castles in the clouds.
-Why is romance easy for other people?
+The romanticist keeps hoping- keeps building castles in the clouds.
+Why is romance so easy for other people?

 This morning, a friend lamented to me that her skinny love was moving towards its expiration date.
 And I told her: “you deserve someone who chooses you.”
 Meanwhile, I never fall for people who choose me wholeheartedly.
 People only choose me when it’s the most convenient for them.